tsara27/my_website/_posts/2014-12-21-how-to-get-particular-objects-in-array.markdown

 {% endhighlight %}
 </ol>

 That's all from me.
 Thanks for reading!
-Happy coding!
+Happy Coding!